 The College is located in an area with a rich tradition.
 Arts and crafts are preserved both commercially and individually.
 Today people see the same mountains and streams and pass the same locations of homesteads, mills, churches and schools that were known to the people of 1799.
 Asheboro, with a population of 25,012, is the home of the North Carolina Zoological Park located off U.S. 64, 5 miles southeast of Asheboro.
 Countywide, the College draws from a population base of 141,752.

-The Basic Skills Programs Area
+The College and Career Readiness Programs Area

 Welcome Center/Student Services Center